muvox-io/muVox/README.md

 ## Hardware Features

-µVox is the first, of many designs, in our portfolio.
-We're eager to release our platform, and have thus oped to release our first, and certainly most minimal design, as an standing invitation for the comminunity to come join our open audio-endeavours. µVox features the essential hardware necessary, for anyone to get started with open audio, this includes:
+µVox is the first of several designs in our portfolio.
+We're eager to release our platform, and have thus opted to release our first, and certainly most minimal design, as an standing invitation for the comminunity to come join our open audio-endeavours. µVox features the essential hardware necessary, for anyone to get started with open audio, this includes:

 - Audio Amplifier IC (Merus MA12070P)